Explanations¶

 There are two options to manage users in the Document Validation UI:

-The second one is to create as many users as needed, each with their own token.
-This is best suited for Projects that use single sign-on authentication and/or where users will be interacting with the Documents (annotating and revising), since it allows for fine-grained control over who can access what, and it allows the application to keep a record of the different actions performed by them.
+• The second one is to create as many users as needed, each with its token.
+This is best suited for Projects that use single sign-on authentication and/or where users will be interacting with the Documents (annotating and revising) since it allows for fine-grained control over who can access what, and it allows the application to keep a record of the different actions performed by them.

 The Konfuzio Document Validation UI can be configured to be run as Read Only or Full Mode: